 Coordination with other Benefits

-At the time of legal custody, you may add your child to your medical, dental and optional life insurance policies, subject to the requirements of the carrier.
-In addition, qualified employees may enroll in the employee reimbursement account for dependent care expenses.
+At the time of legal custody, an adopted child may be added to the employee's medical, dental, vision, flexible spending accounts, and optional life insurance policy, subject to the requirements of the carriers.
 Any additions to your benefits plan must occur within 31 days of court order.
-You will need completed change forms and a copy of the adoption agreement in order to enroll.
+Contact Human Resources to request the changes and provide a copy of the adoption agreement in order to enroll.

 Authorized on 12/30/09